tru-ID/sim-card-auth-ios/Tutorial README.md

     let check_url: [String : String]
 }
 ```

-Note that, we are modeling the response provided by the **tru-ID** [REST API](https://developer.tru.id/docs/reference/api#operation/create-subscriber-check) documentation as basis for this struct.
+With this is place we have modelled the response provided by the **tru-ID** [REST API](https://developer.tru.id/docs/reference/api#operation/create-subscriber-check) documentation as basis for this struct.
 In production, your architecture and servers may expose a different REST response model.
 It is for you to decide.

 Also important that `SubscriberCheck` implements the `Codable` protocol as this will help `JSONSerialization.data(..)` decode the json response to the `SubscriberCheck` easily.

 ### Implement the Use Case and the Workflow

+Now that you have defined the user interface and network request/response mechanics, let's bridge the two and implement the business logic.

+**TODO: what is "the primary use case"?**

-Now that you have defined the user interface and defined the network request/response mechanics, let's bridge the two and implement the business logic.
-In this section, you will define a protocol for the primary use case, and implement the SubscriberCheck workflow.
-Ultimately, the View layer of our application is concern about what the user is going to request.
+Next, define a protocol for the primary use case, and implement the SubscriberCheck workflow.
+Ultimately, the View layer of our application is concerned about what the user is going to request.
 At this layer, you shouldn't be concerned about "How" it is going to be done.
 Since it is all about SubscriberCheck, a simple `Subscriber` protocol which defines a function to receive a phone number and provide a closure for the SubscriberCheck results should be sufficient.

 Create a Swift file in the `service` group called `SubscriberCheckService.swift`.
 In this file, define the `Subscriber` protocol as the following: